Stonewall Columbus

 Stonewall Columbus is a nonprofit organization serving the lesbian, gay, bisexual, transgender, and queer (LGBTQ) population of Columbus, Ohio.
 The organization is located in the Short North district of Columbus.

 Stonewall Columbus is the organizer of the annual Columbus Pride.

 The organization operates the Stonewall Columbus Community Center, a 15000 sqft building in the Short North.
 The community center was funded with $3.8 million in donations and opened in 2019.
 It expanded upon their previous center, known as the Center on High.

 History

 Stonewall Columbus was founded as Stonewall Union in 1981.

-Stonewall Union was incorporated by local Columbus, Ohio gay activists (Craig Covey, Steve Wilson, Rick Rommele, Craig Huffman, Dennis Valot, Val Thogmartin and Keith McKnight) in 1981, in response to Jerry Falwell's attempt to establish a Columbus based Moral Majority headquarters.
+Stonewall Union was incorporated by local Columbus, Ohio gay activists (Craig Covey, Steve Wilson, Rick Rommele, Craig Huffman, Dennis Valot, Val Thogmartin and Keith McKnight) in 1981, in response to Jerry Falwell's attempt to establish a Columbus-based Moral Majority headquarters.

 It held its first pride parade in 1982, following a small parade in 1981.
 Since then, the group's annual event, Columbus Pride, has become the second largest pride event in the Midwestern United States.

+In 1995, Stonewall Columbus moved into a facility on North High Street in the Short North area of Columbus.
+The organization purchased the building in 2005 and later expanded into an adjacent structure.
+Beginning in 2017, Stonewall Columbus undertook a major renovation of the site, reopening the space in 2018 as the Stonewall Columbus Community Center.

+Stonewall Columbus Pride Festival and March/Parade

+The Stonewall Columbus Pride Festival and March is an annual LGBTQ+ celebration held in downtown Columbus, Ohio, organized by Stonewall Columbus.
+The Pride march in Columbus started in 1982, with around 200 people participating in the inaugural event.
+The event includes a public march, festival programming, live entertainment, and community resource engagement.
+In 2018, an Associated Press report noted that nearly 10,000 people marched with an even larger crowd watching along the streets of downtown Columbus, highlighting the event's community presence and cultural significance.
+According to local media reporting, the 2025 festival and march drew over 650,000 attendees across its two days.